 Taunton School, Taunton

-A school for the 21st century, that wears its 150-year history lightly, embraces difference, and excels in involving all its students in a whole-person educational experience
+Muddy says: A school for the 21st century, that wears its 175-year history lightly, embraces difference, and excels in involving all its students in a whole-person educational experience

 Founded in 1847 for the boys of dissenters (not Church of England) this co-educational, non-denominational, independent day and boarding school moved to its current location at the northern end of Taunton in 1870.
 A large and interconnected range of buildings huddle together behind a slightly imposing Gothic revival building with an impressive central clock tower.
 With the look of a Scottish baronial hall, the central building peers over a vast swathe of open playing fields.

 The 56-acre site houses the main co-educational Senior School for 13-18 year olds, a Prep (7-13 years), Pre-Prep (4-7 years) and Nursery (6 months-4 years) as well as Taunton School International (TSI) all on a single, integrated campus.
 This brings cohesion to the school with all generations passing each other en route to sports, music or meals in the light and airy new £3.6m dining hall – more Tate Modern than Hogwarts.
 Almost all the pupils in the Prep continue in the Senior School.